nginx-clojure/nginx-clojure.github.io/Configuration.md

 1. When importing Swing We Must specifiy `jvm_options "-Djava.awt.headless=true"` , otherwise the nginx will hang.
 1. By adding the location of your clojure source files to the classpath,then just issue "nginx -s reload" and changes to the sources get picked up!
 1. You can remove clojure-1.5.1.jar from class path and point at your "lein uberjar" to pick up a different version of clojure.
-1. To use Java 7 on OSX, in nginx.conf your may set `jvm_path "/Library/Java/JavaVirtualMachines/jdk1.7.0_55.jdk/Contents/Home/jre/lib/server/libjvm.dylib";`

 2.2 Initialization Handler for nginx worker
 -----------------